nerdyrodent/YourChoice/README.md

 Some self-healing & verification is now built in, along with self-modelling.

-## Some "Commands"
+## Some "Commands" & Ideas

-Depending on the LLM & what you're doing, some gates may or may not trigger automatically.
-Directly asking for stuff usually works though!
+Depending on the LLM & what you're doing, some gates may or may not trigger automatically (see the Gate Cascade).
+It kinda depends on how they feel.
+If you're not keen on that, then directly asking for stuff usually works as it is like focusing their attention using a spotlight set to narrow beam.

 Some example commands include:
  - "What are your current dyadic state vectors?"